12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 So here are 12 reasons why you should take a weekend off and visit the stunning Saxon Switzerland National Park.

-Kuhstall (in English cowshed) is a stone arch located a 30-minute hike from Liechtenhain Waterfall.
+Kuhstall (that’s German for cowshed) is a stone arch located a 30-minute hike from Liechtenhain Waterfall.
 The arch is part of a massive rock formation with several caves and viewpoints that you can explore.
-Above it there used to be a castle, New Wildenstein, which is now completely in ruins.
+Above it, there used to be a castle, New Wildenstein, which is now completely in ruins.
 You can reach it through a very narrow stairway (Himmelsleiter or stairway to heaven) built in a crevice in the stone.
-It can be quite scary and the steps are tiny, so pay attention as you go up.
+It can be quite scary, and the steps are tiny, so pay attention as you go up.

 Lilienstein is another massive rock in the middle of the forest, not far from the village of Prossen.
-If you are traveling by car, there is a parking lot close to the rock and from there you just need to hike for around 20 minutes.
-If you prefer walking, you can even reach it within one hour and a half walk from Bad Schandau.
-I did that and I can tell you the hike is beautiful and peaceful.
+If you are traveling by car, there is a parking lot close to the rock.
+From there, it’s a roughly 20-minute hike.
+If you prefer walking, you can reach it within a 1.5-hours hike from Bad Schandau.
+I did that, and I can tell you the hike is beautiful and peaceful.

 2. Enjoy panoramic views

-There are several summits throughout the park so there’s no lack of stunning panoramic views around here.
+There are several summits throughout the park, so there’s no lack of stunning panoramic views.
 Most of them, as mentioned earlier, can be enjoyed from the various rock formations across the national park.

-Bastei rises 194 meters over the Elbe River and 305 meters above sea level with beautiful views of the forest and other rock formations as well as the river Elbe and the nearby villages on the riverbank.
+Bastei rises 194 meters over the Elbe River and 305 meters above sea level, with beautiful views of the forest, other rock formations, the Elbe, and the nearby villages on the riverbank.

-Kuhstall is located on a 337 meters high rock formation, above the Kirnitzsch valley.
+Kuhstall is located on a 337-meter high rock formation, above the Kirnitzsch valley.
 This has been a popular tourist attraction since the late nineteenth century and keeps attracting many visitors.

 3. Walk on a spectacular bridge

-The hike can be a bit tough so take your time, enjoy the few stops and viewpoints along the way and you will soon reach Bastei Bridge.
-Don’t forget to visit Neurathen Castle, the entrance is right before the bridge.
+The hike can be a bit tough, so take your time, enjoy the few stops and viewpoints along the way, and you will soon reach Bastei Bridge.

-There are plenty of viewpoints from where you can get a stunning view of the Elbe River from the top around the national park, with Bastei being probably the most famous and scenic one.
-Apart from the famous bridge, there are several spots where you can sit and get a view of the river from above.
+There are plenty of viewpoints offering a stunning panoramic view of the Elbe River around the national park, with Bastei being probably the most famous and scenic one.
+Aside from the famous bridge, there are several spots where you can sit and enjoy the view from above.
 Watch the ferry boats cross the river and check out the small villages on the riverbank.
-Everything is immersed in the green, with rock formations rising from the trees here and there.
+Everything is immersed in the green, with rock formations rising between the trees here and there.

-You can also take a ferry, and you will probably need to at some point to cross the river.
-Apart from the crossing points, there are several cruises available.
-And if you are feeling more adventurous you can also go kayaking along the Elbe and enjoy the view on your terms.
+You can also take a ferry, and at some point you will need to cross the river.
+Aside from the crossing points, there are several cruises available.
+And if you are feeling more adventurous, you can go kayaking along the Elbe.

 If you want to join a cruise from Bad Schandau, check out this 4-hour Saxon Switzerland Boat Trip or this lovely 1.5-hour Saxon Switzerland Steamer Tour.